How to Become a Concrete Inspector: Career Guide

 Research the requirements to become a concrete inspector.
 Learn about the job description and duties and read the step-by-step process to start a career in quality control.

-Do I Want to Be a Concrete Inspector?
+Should I Become a Concrete Inspector?

 Concrete inspectors monitor and evaluate construction sites to guarantee that the materials are strong enough to withstand placement of concrete.
 They also examine and test concrete batches to ensure that the composition meets construction specifications and industry standards.

 In order to perform job duties, they often travel to construction sites or work in a plant or shop environment.
 At such sites, concrete inspectors may be exposed to uneven ground or other hazardous environments; they must follow safety protocol in order to ensure no injuries occur.
-Inspectors usually work full-time during the day, although some evening hours may be required to write reports.

 |Degree Level||No degree required, but an associate's degree or certificate may help with career prospects|